Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-78-fury.md

 *Thump*

 Wright rode the sudden change in gravity and ignored the way it made his stomach lurch and his inner ear unhappy.
 Some things, you never quite got used to no matter how often you did ‘em in training.
-And they’d trained a *lot* for this moment…
+And they’d trained a *lot* for this moment...

 They were out and off the platform as fast as they could go, right behind the too-broad backs of a bunch of Gaoian giants.
 First Fang all, and they had an important job: Keep Yousef and his men *alive* for the next few minutes, as they snapped together the arrays.